htlee6/KaggleFight/README.md

     Digit recognization is a typical problem for machine learning or data mining staters.
 It's famous for the MNIST dataset.
     ```shell
-    cd DigitRecognize
+    cd DigitRecognize/solution
     python3 main.py
     ```
     And see the result.